-The first recorded LARP group was founded in 1977 in the United States of America, its play focused on fantasy battles.
-Next, U.S. science fiction conventions ran role-playing games and in 1982, the Society for Interactive Literature was founded.
-Also in 1982, in the United Kingdom, the first British LARP game, “Treasure Trap”, was formed.
+The first recorded LARP group was founded in 1977 in the U.S.—its play focused on fantasy battles influenced by the popular Dungeons and Dragons game.
+Next, U.S. science fiction conventions ran role-playing games, and in 1982, the Society for Interactive Literature was founded.
+Also in 1982, the first British LARP game, “Treasure Trap,” was formed in the United Kingdom.
 The next year, LARPing made its way to Australia.

 If we truly want to consider the origins of role-playing, we can trace it back through the entirety of human history.
 Most cultures have oral histories of their origins and traditions and have acted them out to keep the stories alive.
 The ancient Romans regularly staged great events and re-enacted battles from history (in fact, the Colosseum was used for this entertainment), and great playwrights reinvented stories and history on stage for others to watch.